ntd/adg.entidi.com/markdown/strategies.md

 ### Deployment example

+The following instructions have been used on an old CentOS 5 web-server that does not exist anymore, so they are severely outdated.
+They are kept online though because they can still be relevant in some case, for instance to give an idea on how the deployment should be addressed.

-The online demo has been deployed on a CentOS 5 web-server, so PHP and Apache were yet availables as part of the LAMP stack.
-The platform is fairly old (CentOS 5 has been released on April 2007) so it has been also used for testing the "adaptability" of the project on outdated systems.
+The online demo has been deployed on a CentOS 5 web-server, so PHP and Apache were already availables as part of the LAMP stack.
+The platform is fairly old (CentOS 5 has been released on april 2007) so it has been also used for testing the "adaptability" of the project on outdated systems.
 Without bindings the process would have been easy: only cairo (and consequently pixman) should have been updated (ADG requires at least cairo 1.7.4, released on August 2008).
 The